Shopping for an Android kiosk tablet is challenging.

 Displaying rich media, using advanced application features like face detection, converting speech to text, OCR (Optical Character Recognition), and support for external hardware like USB audio are becoming exceedingly common use cases, and the K10 is ready to tackle all of them.

-With Esper, you can put that confidence in us.
-We’ve built a platform and tools from the ground up to manage Android fleets at any scale and of any makeup — GMS (Google Mobile Services, aka “Google Android”), AOSP (like Esper Foundation for Android), or those that haven’t explored an Android-based solution in the first place.
+Esper’s platform and tools were built from the ground up to manage Android fleets at any scale and of any makeup — GMS (Google Mobile Services, aka “Google Android”), AOSP (like Esper Foundation for Android), or those that haven’t explored an Android-based solution in the first place.

 Have an Android kiosk tablet already?
 You can try out Esper for free today right here.